Shibboleth Service Provider Access Rules

 AuthType shibboleth

-All users from university of Zurich or ETH Zurich
+All users from University of Zurich who are staff members

 AuthType shibboleth